 Des Hunt is a young adult fiction writer.
 He was a school teacher for more than 40 years and has published two textbooks.
 The strong environmental messages in Hunt’s novels emphasise the unique features of New Zealand fauna and geology.
 His first novel, A Friend in Paradise, combined action adventure with ecological themes, and was a finalist in the 2003 New Zealand Post Children’s Book Awards.
-Hunt was also a finalist in the Junior Fiction section of the 2007 and 2014 New Zealand Post Children’s Book Awards (now known as the New Zealand Book Awards for Children and Young Adults).
+Hunt was also a finalist in the Junior Fiction section of the 2007, 2010 and 2014 New Zealand Post Children’s Book Awards (now known as the New Zealand Book Awards for Children and Young Adults).
 Des was a HELL's Children's Choice Award finalist in the 2016.

 ABOUT THE AUTHOR